 In addition to satisfying Faculty Senate approved policies, your syllabus communicates mutual expectations between you and your students and serves as a roadmap to successful course completion, including your course scope, expectations, learning outcomes, deadlines, attendance policies, grading criteria, and other important information.
-Please provide students with information about assessment/major paper/project due dates, office hours, availability of special tutorial sessions, and expectations on individual vs group work.
-This clear outlining of expectations helps to ensure that students in your classes understand how they will be assessed and are fully aware of your academic standards.
+Please provide students with information about assessment/major paper/project due dates, office hours, availability of special tutorial sessions, expectations on individual vs group work, and use of generative AI tools.
+This clear outlining of expectations helps to ensure that students in your classes understand what they are expected to learn, how they will be assessed, and are fully aware of your academic standards.
 Providing such information can help avoid misunderstanding, frustration-on both sides-and foster acceptance of responsibility by our students.